swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 The design of distributed actors intentionally does not provide facilities to easily determine whether an instance is local or remote.
 The programmer should not _need_ to think about where the instance is located, because Swift will make it work in either case.
 There are numerous benefits to embracing location transparency:

 - The programmer can write a complex distributed systems algorithm and test it locally.
 Running that program on a cluster becomes merely a configuration and deployment change, without any additional source code changes.
-- Distributed actors to be used with multiple transports without changing the actor's implementation.
+- Distributed actors can be used with multiple transports without changing the actor's implementation.
 - Actor instances can be balanced between nodes once capacity of a cluster changes, or be passivated when not in use, etc. There are many more advanced patterns for allocating instances, such as the "virtual actor" style as popularized by Orleans or Akka's cluster sharding.

 One of the key restrictions that enable location transparency is the requirement that we pass arguments into the distributed actor that conform to `Codable`, so that they *can* be sent to another process if needed.
 But, there are some situations where the programmer _knows_ a particular instance is local to the process, so this restriction becomes bothersome.